Healthy Families America

 Rooted in Relationships is working to make sure that every infant, toddler, and young child (up to 8 years old) in our district will experience positive social and emotional development.

-Currently implemented in Saline and Jefferson Counties, local coaches support early child care providers as they implement the Pyramid Model, an evidence-based framework that promotes social, emotional, and behavioral competence in young children.
-In addition, community stakeholder groups develop and implement long-range plans to support healthy early childhood social-emotional development through various parent trainings, family activities, and increasing awareness of resources for children and families in the community.
+Currently implemented in Saline, Jefferson, and Gage Counties, local coaches support early child care providers as they implement the Pyramid Model, an evidence-based framework that promotes social, emotional, and behavioral competence in young children.
+In addition, community stakeholder groups develop and implement long-range plans to support healthy early childhood social-emotional development through various parent workshops, family activities, and increasing awareness of resources for children and families in the community.

 To learn more, please visit rootedinrelationships.org